CPrompt/check_races/README.md

 ```

 The href portion contains the page where the torrent link is.
 Since this is a new torrent, we scrape that page using the function "scrape\_page"
+There has been the situation that there is not torrent link, but instead there is a magnet link.
+For this I have added the section to use Dan Folkes' Magnet\_To\_Torrent2 script.
+You will need to add this script to the root directory of check\_races.
+The script can be found here: [Magnet\_To\_Torrent2](https://github.com/danfolkes/Magnet2Torrent)

 The last step is to simply use wget to download the torrent file that is linked.
 We specify the directory in the "static/config.json" file for each differnt race.
 From there, rtorrent is used to download the file.